zrzhao/zrzhao.github.io/_posts/2020-6-13-dictionaryfromtxt.md

 ## Convert the nested list into dictionary

-Now that the list is in this format, it can be easily converted into a dictionary with `dict()`.  (see [documentation](https://docs.python.org/3/tutorial/datastructures.html)).
+Now that the list is in the required format, it can be easily converted into a dictionary with `dict()`.  (see [documentation](https://docs.python.org/3/tutorial/datastructures.html)).

 ```python
 state_abbr = dict(list_2)